• Share this on:

 Explanation of the different steps in cost-price calculation

-Besides the SAM-method of cost calculation, there is also the cost-per-day pricing method.
+Besides the SAM method of cost calculation, there is also the cost-per-day pricing method.
 This method is primarily used by volume-focused manufacturers.
-This report will explain both methods, but is focused on the SAM-method of calculation costs.
+This report explains both methods but is focused on the SAM method of calculating costs.

-In the following paragraphs we will calculate the cost-price of a shirt made by a fictitious factory in 5 easy steps.
-First, we will determine how many working minutes the factory has available.
-Then we will determine all the costs the factory makes to operate.
-With this information, we can determine the average cost of 1 working minute.
-All that is left to do then is to measure how long it takes to properly produce the shirt (the SAM).
-Finally, we can calculate the cost-price of the apparel item by multiplying the working minute cost by the SAM.
+In the following paragraphs we calculate the cost price of a shirt made by a fictitious factory in five easy steps.
+First, we determine how many working minutes the factory has available.
+Then we determine all the costs the factory has to operate.
+With this information, we can determine the average cost of one working minute.
+All that is left to do then is to measure how long it takes to properly produce the shirt.
+Finally, we can calculate the cost price of the apparel item by multiplying the working minute cost using the SAM.

 The role of labour in cost calculation

-If you want to calculate costs yourself, see this example for a cost-price calculation for a men’s shirt.
+If you want to calculate costs yourself, use the cost-price calculation sheet in the annex.
 Remember: the cost items and numbers that are mentioned below and in the calculation sheet are examples.
-When calculating costs for a real production order, always use accurate company data.
+Always use accurate company data when calculating costs for a real production order.

-Note that this amount of available working minutes is based on the presumption that every worker works 7 hours continuously.
+Note that this amount of available working minutes is based on the presumption that every worker works seven hours continuously.
 However, this is rarely the case on the production floor.
-Experience learns that in an efficient factory circa 25% of working time is lost due to factors such as:
+Experience shows that around 25% of working time is lost in an efficient factory due to factors like:

 The second step involves determining the yearly costs of running your factory.
 Factory costs can be divided into the following categories.